apollographql/apollo-client/react-docs/source/mutations.md

 For the example above, it is easy to construct an optimistic response, since we know the shape of the new comment and can approximately predict the created data.
 The optimistic response doesn't have to be exactly correct because it will always will be replaced with the real result from the server, but it should be close enough to make users feel like there is no delay.

-> As this comment is *new* and not visible in the UI before the mutation, it won't appear automatically on the screen as a result of the mutation.
-You can use [`updateQueries`](cache-updates.html#updateQueries) to make it appear in this case (and this is what we do in GitHunt).

 <h2 id="mutation-results">Designing mutation results</h2>

 When people talk about GraphQL, they often focus on the data fetching side of things, because that's where GraphQL brings the most value.
-Mutations can be pretty elegant if done well, but the principles of designing good mutations, and especially good mutation result types (`__typename` in the above example), are not yet well-understood in the open source community.
+Mutations can be pretty elegant if done well, but the principles of designing good mutations, and especially good mutation result types, are not yet well-understood in the open source community.
 So when you are working with mutations it might often feel like you need to make a lot of application-specific decisions.

 In GraphQL, mutations can return any type, and that type can be queried just like a regular GraphQL query.
 So the question is - what type should a particular mutation return?

 In most cases, the data available from a mutation result should be the server developer's best guess of the data a client would need to understand what happened on the server.
 For example, a mutation that creates a new comment on a blog post might return the comment itself.
 A mutation that reorders an array might need to return the whole array.

-<h2 id="update-after-mutation">Updating the cache after a mutation</h2>
+<h2 id="update-after-mutation">Store updates</h2>

-Most of the time it is not necessary to tell Apollo which parts of the cache to update.
-It can automatically figure out which objects have changed if you use [dataIdFromObject](cache-updates.html#dataIdFromObject).
-However, there are cases like inserting or deleting items from a list, which cannot be done that way.
-In those cases, you have a few options:
+Most of the time it is not necessary to tell Apollo which parts of the cache to update, but if your mutation is creating a new object or deleting something, you will need to write some extra logic.
+Read about it in the [article about updating the store](cache-updates.html).

-1. use [`refetchQueries`](cache-updates.html#refetchQueries) to completely refetch parts of your cache after the mutation has completed.
-2. use [`updateQueries`](cache-updates.html#updateQueries) to specify how the mutation result affects results of previous queries in the cache.

-* * *

 For more information about all of the options and features supported by React Apollo for GraphQL mutations be sure to review the [API reference on `graphql()` mutations](api.html#mutations).